Sustainability

 Initiatives promoting communication in the workplace

-Lifestyle habits such as exercise, diet, alcohol consumption and smoking significantly impact presenteeism and absenteeism.
-At SAPPORO BREWERIES, the improvement of lifestyle habits that cause lifestyle-related illnesses and mental disorders is a challenge.
-With the aim of creating a healthy workplace where employees can work vigorously, we are promoting participation in e-learning and behavioral habit-improvement measures related to health at all of our business locations nationwide.
-As a result, the percentage of employees who have already taken steps to improve their lifestyle habits (total of those who have worked for less than 6 months and those who have worked for 6 months or more) is increasing year by year, and the smoking rate is decreasing by 2% per year.
-On the other hand, since the outbreak of the new coronary disease, the "percentage of employees who walk or engage in equivalent physical activity for more than 60 minutes per day" has decreased in organizations with many telecommuting employees, and this has become a new issue.
-As a result, we have made exercise a priority and strengthened our efforts to encourage participation in health actions.
+Lifestyle habits such as exercise, diet, alcohol consumption, and smoking have a significant impact on presenteeism and absenteeism.
+In addition, the results of our own survey showed a correlation between psychological subjective sense of health and work engagement.
+Sapporo Breweries' challenge is to improve lifestyle habits that cause lifestyle-related diseases and mental disorders, which were correlated with subjective sense of health, and to make the workplace environment healthier, which will lead to behavioral change among those who are indifferent about their health.
+With the aim of creating a healthy workplace where employees can play an active role, each site across the country is promoting participation in e-learning and behavioral habit creation measures related to health.
+As a result, the percentage of employees who have already taken steps to improve their lifestyle (sum of those who have been working for less than 6 months and those who have been working for more than 6 months) has been increasing year by year, and the smoking rate has been decreasing year by year.
+On the other hand, "the percentage of employees who walk or engage in equivalent or greater physical activity for 60 minutes or more every day" has been decreasing in organizations with many telecommuting workers, and the 2022 survey showed a correlation between the percentage of employees with exercise habits and presenteeism, as well as between the percentage of high-stress individuals and physical activity for 60 minutes or more per day.
+Therefore, we have positioned the promotion of physical activity and exercise habits as a priority issue, and are strengthening our efforts to encourage participation in health measures.
 In addition, information useful for mental and physical health is posted on the intranet, and materials and videos of study sessions are available for anyone to view.

 Concrete responses to industrial accidents